Why Are Triangles the Strongest Shape? The Engineering Secret Hidden in Geometry

 Enter any known values above to calculate the rest

 The Law of Cosines is a fundamental theorem in trigonometry that generalizes the Pythagorean theorem to work with any triangle, not just right triangles.
 It provides a way to find missing sides or angles when you have specific combinations of triangle measurements, making it one of the most versatile tools in triangle solving.
+For a deeper understanding, explore the Law of Cosines derivation and applications or review the Laws of Cosines and Sines at Clark University.

 For any triangle with sides a, b, c and opposite angles A, B, C, the Law of Cosines states: